-The reason for this behavior can be understood by considering the expression for the response amplitude predicted by the model (Equation 9).
-The expression can be seen as the product of two factors, [amplitude(L)]n and $(c/\sqrt{\sigma(\omega)^2 + c^2})^n$ .
+The reason for this behavior can be understood by considering the expression for the response amplitude predicted by the model (Equation (7)).
+The expression can be seen as the product of two factors, $[amplitude(L)]^n$ and $\left[c / \sqrt{s(f)^2 + c^2} \right]^n$.
 The first factor depends on L, the response of the cell's linear receptive field to the grating at unit contrast.
-The second factor depends only on the contrast c and on the temporal frequency $\omega$ of the grating.
+The second factor depends only on the contrast c and on the temporal frequency f of the grating.
 For a fixed temporal frequency the shape of the contrast responses is entirely controlled by the second factor; hence, varying stimulus orientation or spatial frequency leads to a vertical shift of the contrast responses (Figs. 12B and 13A).
 Likewise, the shape of the orientation and spatial frequency tuning curves is entirely controlled by the first factor, hence, varying stimulus contrast leads to a vertical shift of the orientation and spatial frequency tuning curves (Fig. 13B).

-Figure 15 shows that the normalization model also predicts the temporal nonlinearities of simple cell responses (Section 5.3).
+Figure 13 shows that the normalization model also predicts the temporal nonlinearities of simple cell responses (Section 5.3).
 Panel A shows that the model captures the phase advance behavior observed with increasing stimulus contrast.
 Panel B shows that the normalization model correctly predicts the dependence of the temporal frequency tuning on contrast.
 As the contrast increases the cell is more responsive to the high temporal frequencies.
 The reason for the contrast-dependence of response phase and of the cell's temporal frequency tuning can be understood in terms of the basic properties of the normalization model (Figure 17).
 In model cells, increasing stimulus contrast increases the membrane conductance, which decreases its time constant.
 A decreased time constant leads to a shorter response latency, thus explaining phase advance.
 Decreasing the time constant also enables the membrane potential to better follow the high temporal frequencies.
 This explains the fact that at high contrast the cell responds to higher temporal frequencies than at low contrast.
-This last argument can be made more quantitative by examining Equation 9.
-Appendix A shows that the quantity $\sigma(\omega)$ grows with the temporal frequency $\omega$ of the stimulus.
-This is a consequence of the low-pass properties of the membrane.
-At low contrasts $c, \sigma$ has a strong effect, considerably scaling down the responses.
-At high contrasts, when $c \gg \sigma(\omega)$ , the effect is much weaker, so the high frequency responses are relatively enhanced.
+This last argument can be made more quantitative by examining Equation (7).
+As a consequence of the low-pass properties of the membrane, the quantity $\mathbf{s}(f)$ grows with the temporal frequency f of the stimulus (Carandini et al., 1997b).
+At low contrasts c, s has a strong effect, considerably scaling down the responses.
+At high contrasts, when c >> s(f), the effect is much weaker, so the high frequency responses are relatively enhanced.